Adjective-Object/ts-export-dependency-tracker/README.md

 This is sufficient for simple analysis, but if you're analyzing more complicated export scenarios, you should be aware of the following issues:

--   Shadowed variables are not taken into account when accounting for the referenced identifiers of an expression.

-    ```ts
-    // identifier x will reference identifiers a and b
-    const x = a + b;
-    // identifier y will reference identifier a,
-    // even though the `a` in the function is a different variable
-    // that shadows the name `a`
-    const y = function() {
-        const a = 1;
-        return a;
-    };
-    // identifier z will reference identifiers a and b,
-    // even though the `b` in the expression is a property access
-    const z = a.b;
-    ```

 -   The following import/export forms are currently not handled during parsing
     -   `module.exports = ...`
     -   `import module = ...`